 |Brian Shoop - 7

-In 2012, UAB finished the regular season as the No. 7 seed in the C-USA Tournament field.
-The Blazers advanced to the championship game by knocking off nationally ranked UCF and Tulane before shutting out Memphis, 5-0, to capture the league's tournament crown as the lowest seed to ever win the championship.
+In 2012, UAB finished the regular season as the No. 7 seed in the Conference USA Tournament field.
+The Blazers advanced to the championship game by knocking off nationally-ranked UCF and Tulane before shutting out Memphis, 5-0, to capture the league's tournament crown as the lowest seed to ever win the championship.
 The 2012 Blazers joined the 1991 squad as the second team to compete in the NCAA Tournament.

-His first six seasons have been marked by significant improvements on the diamond and a high standard of success both in the classroom, in competition and giving back to the community.
-Shoop has guided UAB to four consecutive winning seasons, marking the longest stretch of finishing above .500 since a span from 1995-98.
+His first seven seasons have been marked by significant improvements on the diamond and a high standard of success both in the classroom, in competition, and giving back to the community.
+Shoop guided UAB to four consecutive winning seasons, marking the longest stretch of finishing above .500 since a span from 1995-98.

 UAB put together a 32-win season in 2012, the most in program history since 1996.
-The Blazers have finished with 30-plus wins in three of the last four seasons.
+The Blazers have finished with 30-plus wins in two of the last five seasons.

-In 2012, the Blazers earned four wins against top-20 ranked programs and have defeated 18 nationally ranked team over the past six seasons.
-UAB opened last season by defeating then-No. 16 Clemson on the road in the season opener.
-Later in the year, the Blazers defeated UCF on two occasions, when the Knights were ranked 14th in the regular season and 16th in the C-USA tournament, along with then No. 5 Rice.
+In 2012, the Blazers earned four wins against top-20 ranked programs and have defeated 19 nationally ranked team over the past seven seasons.
+UAB opened 2012 by defeating then-No. 16 Clemson on the road in the season opener.
+Later in the year, the Blazers defeated UCF on two occasions, when the Knights were ranked 14th in the regular season and 16th in the Conference USA tournament, along with then No. 5 Rice.

-In 2010, the Blazers finished in a three-way tie for fifth place in the Conference USA standings, just one game out of third place and three games out of second.
-The Blazers just missed the 30-win plateau during the 2011 campaign, ending the year at 29-28 and advancing to the league tournament.
-The Blazers have advanced to the conference tournament five times in the past six seasons under the watch of Shoop.
+In 2010, the Blazers finished in a three-way tie for fifth place in the Conference USA standings, just one game out of third place, and three games out of second.
+The Blazers just missed the 30-win plateau during the 2011 campaign, ending the year at 29-28 and advanced to the league tournament.
+The Blazers have advanced to the conference tournament six times in the past seven seasons under the watch of Shoop.

 In 2010, Shoop's Blazers won series against then-No. 4 Rice and eventual College World Series participant Southern Miss.
 The 2010 season was historic for Shoop in terms of milestone victories.
 The Blazer skipper earned his 100th UAB victory April 6, 2010 at Alabama and picked up his 800th career victory May 14, 2010 against Tulane.

-After earning the C-USA Tournament crown, Shoop had six players named to the conference all-tournament team.
+After earning the Conference USA Tournament crown, Shoop had six players named to the conference All-Tournament team.
 Prior to 2012, UAB had only five players ever named to the league's postseason all-tournament squad.
-All-tourney selections included Ryan Nance, Chase Mallard, John Frost, Jeff Schalk, Keith DePew and MVP Michael Busby.
+All-Tournament selections included Ryan Nance, Chase Mallard, John Frost, Jeff Schalk, Keith DePew, and MVP Michael Busby.

-Schalk was named to the C-USA All-Freshman team in 2012, while both DePew and Nance earned the nod on the conference all-academic team.
+Schalk was named to the Conference USA All-Freshman team in 2012, while both DePew and Nance earned the nod on the conference All-Academic team.

-Four Blazers earned all-conference recognition in 2011, led by first-team selection Jamal Austin.
-Teammates Nick Crawford, Dillon Napoleon and Ryan Woolley earned second-team honors, while John Frost was named to the C-USA All-Tournament Team.
+Four Blazers earned All-Conference recognition in 2011, led by first-team selection Jamal Austin.
+Teammates Nick Crawford, Dillon Napoleon and Ryan Woolley earned second-team honors, while John Frost was named to the Conference USA All-Tournament Team.
 Napoleon also earned the conference's Newcomer of the Year award, the first Blazer to ever earn the honor.

 Following the conclusion of the 2011 season, both Austin and Woolley were selected in the Major League Baseball Amateur Draft.
 Both players were selected in the 13th round with Austin going to the Seattle Mariners and Woolley being picked by the Detroit Tigers.
 The selections marked the second and third highest draft picks in program history, behind only Chris Hammond was drafted in the sixth round by the Cincinnati Reds in 1986.
 Under the guidance of Shoop, 11 UAB players have gone on to play in the professional ranks, including Patrick Palmeiro off the 2012 UAB team.

-Since Shoop took over the program in 2007, UAB has racked up 20 all-conference honors.
+Since Shoop took over the program in 2007, UAB has racked up 21 All-Conference honors.
 That season, the Blazers immediately improved from an eighth-place Conference USA finish the previous year to a three-way tie for fourth place, marking the best finish for the program since 1998.
 A year later, Shoop coached Ryan Keedy to third-team All-American status.
-Keedy turned in one of the best statistical seasons in UAB history in 2008, leading C-USA with a .423 batting average and setting a school record with 29 doubles.
+Keedy turned in one of the best statistical seasons in UAB history in 2008, leading Conference USA with a .423 batting average and setting a school record with 29 doubles.
 The eventual 16th-round draft pick of the Chicago Cubs also blasted 10 home runs and drove in 69 runs.

 The 2008 season was also highlighted by the Blazers' academic success.
-UAB earned the C-USA Sport Academic award for baseball after posting a team GPA of 3.06 for the 2007-08 academic year.
+UAB earned the Conference USA Sport Academic award for baseball after posting a team GPA of 3.06 for the 2007-08 academic year.
 The team has continued its success in the classroom with 24 players earning a GPA of 3.0 or better in at least one semester last year.
-In 2009, UAB pitcher James Oliver was named the C-USA Scholar-Athlete of the Year for baseball and in 2012 Keith DePew was named UAB's top senior student-athlete.
+In 2009, UAB pitcher James Oliver was named the Conference USA Scholar-Athlete of the Year for baseball and in 2012 Keith DePew was named UAB's top senior student-athlete.

-Through six seasons as the head coach, Shoop has had 107 players named to the C-USA Commissioner's honor roll for compiling a 3.0 GPA or better, while 27 student-athletes have earned the league's academic medial for totaling a 3.75 GPA or better.
-Shoop's squads have compiled team GPA's of over 3.0 in five of six seasons.
+Through seven seasons as the head coach, Shoop has had 126 players named to the Conference USA Commissioner's honor roll for compiling a 3.0 GPA or better, while 31 student-athletes have earned the league's academic medial for totaling a 3.75 GPA or better.
+Shoop's squads have compiled team GPA's of over 3.0 in five of seven seasons.

-Since arriving at UAB, Shoop has tallied 171 wins to put him over 800 victories for his career.
-The 23-year coaching veteran and member of the Alabama Baseball Coaches Association Hall of Fame owns a career record of 863-483-1 (.647).
+Since arriving at UAB, Shoop has tallied 194 wins to put him seven wins away from 900 victories for his career.
+The 24-year coaching veteran and member of the Alabama Baseball Coaches Association Hall of Fame owns a career record of 893-512-1 (.635).

 Shoop was appointed as the head coach of the UAB baseball program on June 12, 2006 by Interim Director of Athletics Richard Margison.